XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 Apparently no since it'll revert back to its default file.

->I bought the L2D background but I saw nothing move.
-Is this really L2D?

-If you won't move then it wouldn't.
-Yes, panoramic^sorta L2D.

 >How do I buy gems if I use APK?

 [..."Highly likely to be from APK."
 I ain't sure, m'kay?](https://old.reddit.com/r/girlsfrontline/comments/mzp707/polarised_light_megathread/gx0p8on/)